-Planned Social Media vs 1-2-1 Engagement
+Planned Social Media vs Reactive: Which is best?

 What is the perfect balance between a steady stream of planned social media content and on-the-spot engagement?
 This is a point debated time and again by social media marketers.